Disabilities and the Silent Workplace Struggle

 One study found that “employers expressed interest in candidates who disclosed a disability about 26 percent less frequently than in candidates who did not.”
 AI-based screening tools can also perpetuate biases.
 This is because programming and automation “will never be able to account for all of the different ways that disabled people move through the world” (Fast Company).

 Glancing at a resume, small details like associations and affiliations that may reveal some form of disability can impact whether the candidate is offered an interview or not.
-We can give every candidate a fair opportunity by using research-based technology that redacts periphery information and allows the reviewer to focus on the core competencies of the job.
+We can give every candidate a fair opportunity by using research-based technology that redacts periphery information.
+This allows the reviewer to focus on the core competencies of the job.

 4. Disclosure and representation